unimi-dse/63dea3d1/README.md

 ### Extracting Data

-###### Since we do not need all the variables, 4 variables (Year, Sport, Country, Medal) are extracted and 'Sport' is filtered in "Taekwondo" with the aim of cleansing the data; to visualise the extracted dataframe, you can use the function:
+###### Since we do not use all the variables, the needed 4 variables (Year, Sport, Country, Medal) are extracted and 'Sport' is filtered in "Taekwondo" with the aim of cleansing the data; to visualise the extracted dataframe, you can use the function:

 ##### medals_table()